Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Dose Modifications for Use with Moderate CYP3A Inhibitors

 Dosage Forms and Strengths

-- 25 mg tablets: yellow diamond shape biconvex film-coated tablets debossed with E1 on one side and plain on the other side.
+- 25 mg tablets: beige, round, biconvex film-coated tablets debossed with "25" on one side.

-- 50 mg tablets: yellow diamond shape biconvex film-coated tablets debossed with E2 on one side and plain on the other side.
+- 50 mg tablets: beige, round, biconvex film-coated tablets debossed with "50" on one side.

 - serum potassium greater than 5.5 mEq/L at initiation,